BestOfDate

 Let's take a walk down memory lane.

-The date is May 19th, 1959, and it's a Tuesday.
-Anyone born today will have the star sign Taurus.
+The date is May 19, 1959, and it's a Tuesday.
+Babies who are born today will have the star sign Taurus.
 The summer of 1959 has finally arrived.
 The weather has warmed up, and the evenings are brighter than usual.
+The school year is nearly finished.

 In music, the song "Kansas City" by Wilbert Harrison is the best-selling record at the moment.
 Dwight David Eisenhower is the President of the United States, and the movie Some Like It Hot is at the top of the box office.
 Harold Macmillan is the Prime Minister of the United Kingdom.

 It's 1959, so radio stations and jukeboxes are playing hit songs from artists such as Johnny Horton, Bobby Darin, Lloyd Price, Frankie Avalon, Paul Anka, The Browns, The Fleetwoods and Wilbert Harrison.
 If you were to travel back to this day, notable figures such as Clark Gable would be still alive.
-Children and teenagers are watching television shows such as "Mighty Mouse Playhouse", "Heckle and Jeckle", "The Rifleman", and "Bozo: The World's Most Famous Clown".
+Kids and teenagers are watching TV shows such as "Looney Tunes", "Father Knows Best", "Mighty Mouse Playhouse", and "The Ruff and Reddy Show".

-Children are playing with toys such as BAS-KET Miniature Basketball, Colorforms, Wooly Willy, and Metal House robots.
+Children are playing with toys such as Dimestore soldiers, Tonka trucks, Wooly Willy, and the Hula Hoop.

 News